 If I Could Change One Thing: Comfort.
 When I first laid down on it, the foam felt harder than I expected it would.
 But after using this back-saving device for about a week, it started to feel softer.
 I also read on The Beam website that it does soften over time, which I think will further increase its comfort.
 UPDATE: Now there’s a softer version available called The Beam Gentle made for especially sensitive or tender backs.

 Should You Buy It?
 Everyone deals with back discomfort sometimes; for that reason, The Beam is a good wellness tool to keep at close range for yourself or as part of a personal training toolkit.
 Plus it’s slender enough to easily store away when you’re not using it or even fold up in a suitcase for travel.
-Cost: $39.99 CND at Nimbleback.com.
+Cost: $39.99 CND at Nimbleback.com or Amazon.